Academic-Panic/academic-panic-application/README.md

 - **Technical Implementation:** Prompts users to agree to safety guidelines upon creating or joining a session, regardless of friendship status.
 Encourages vigilance against malicious users.

 ### Reporting Page
-- **Technical Implementation: Future Feature** Allows users to report suspicious activity.
+- **Technical Implementation: Allows users to report suspicious activity.
 Reported users may be suspended for investigation.
 Includes proactive monitoring for users with suspicious activity.
+- Future Feature** Create an algorithm that detects suspicious behavior [based on certain parameters] and adds users who meet criteria to a suspicious user list.
+If this user is reported they will automatically be kicked from Academic Panic.
+Kicked suspicious users will have a month to contest the report.
+- Students who report users will have the oppertunity to opt for the report to be sent to the campus police to keep on file.

 ### View Sessions
 - **Technical Implementation:** Renders a single row in the Session table.
 See listSession/page.tsx.
 Allows users to view publicly tagged sessions.